dphfox/wolf/docs/design/06-lets.md

 ```
 let foo: 42
-let wont_compile: (
+(
 	-- Overshadows the outer `foo`, but doesn't provide a value.
 	let foo

-	-- As a result, it is now a compile error to try and use `foo`.
+	-- As a result, it is a compile error to try and use `foo` here.
 	foo * 10
 )
 ```